Student Financial Support

 The Jack and Laura Dangermond Fellowship Fund is named for the generosity of Jack and Laura Dangermond.
 It was established to support a promising graduate and undergraduate geography student in geographic information science (GIS) in the Department of Geography.

 Jack and Laura Dangermond are the co-founders and President and Executive Vice President respectively of Environmental Systems Research Institute.
 ESRI is a major industrial supplier of software in the field of GIS.
-Jack Dangermond currently serves on the board of directors of the Center for Spatially Integrated Social Science at UC Santa Barbara.

 - Jack & Laura Dangermond Travel Fund